Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Softmax Smoothing for Irregular Functionals

-The goal is to provide a lower bound on the average treatment effect $\E[Y(A = 1) - Y(A = 0)] = \E[Y(V, 1) - Y(V, 0)]$, which in general is not point identified.
-We will show how to fit this example into the framework of this section.
-Then, we will compare our results to those of \citet{levis2023covariate}.
+Because of the second assumption, it makes sense to define the natural potential outcomes $Y(d) := Y(0, d) = Y(1, d)$.
+The goal is to provide a lower bound on the average treatment effect $\E[Y(1) - Y(0)]$, which in general is not point identified.
+We use a the construction of \citet{levis2023covariate} to fit this example into the framework of general irregular functionals.

-For any $a, y \in \{0, 1\}$, define the nuisance function $q_{ya}^\ast(x, v) := \P(Y = y, A = a \mid X = x, V = v)$.
-Next, define the scores $\psi_1(x; q_1), \dots, \psi_8(x; q_8)$ as follows:
+For any $d, y \in \{0, 1\}$, define the nuisance function $q_{yd}^\ast(x, v) := \P(Y = y, D = d \mid X = x, V = v)$.
+Next, define the scores $\psi_1(x; q), \dots, \psi_8(x; q)$ as follows: